Global Kitchen with Soft Touch Arts

 Over the next year we will collect recipes from the community meals to create a Global Kitchen cookbook that will be available to buy so that you can learn to cook dishes from many different nations at home to share with your family and friends.

-Global Kitchen was generously funded through a Spacehive Campaign, we are incredibly thankful to BID Leicester, Mayor Peter Soulsby’s Community Fund, British Red Cross Family Reunion Integration Service, Leicester City Council Ward funding and over 50 local generous souls that have enabled us to develop this project.
-We will be collecting donations (pay as you feel) at each event to be able to continue to bring people together to share food and stories from around the world.
+Global Kitchen was generously funded through a Spacehive Campaign, we are incredibly thankful to BID Leicester, Mayor Peter Soulsby’s Community Fund, British Red Cross Family Reunion Integration Service, Leicester City Council Ward funding and over 50 generous local souls that have enabled us to develop this project.
+Thank you!